Jack Young, Head of Professional Actor Training Program, Associate Professor, Acting & Movement—Artistic Director, Houston Shakespeare Festival

-Jack Young's students are working on Broadway, national and international tours, Stratford (Canada and England), LORT theaters and in feature films and television.
-During his tenure as Artistic Director of The Pennsylvania Shakespeare Festival, the company raised $1 million for its first endowment.
+Jack Young's students have been seen on Broadway, national and international tours, Stratford (Canada and England), LORT theaters and in feature films and television.
+He has led professional training programs at Ohio University, The Warehouse Theatre, and Duke University.
+During his tenure as Artistic Director of Pennsylvania Shakespeare Festival, the company raised $1 million for its first endowment.
 In his ten seasons as Artistic and Executive Director of The Warehouse Theatre, he produced over 125 plays and raised $1.8 million for the company's award-winning new home in Greenville, South Carolina 's Historic West End.

 Young has been an actor, director or fight director for ten different Shakespeare Festivals.
 He has acted for theaters from Seattle to South Carolina, including leading roles in OTHELLO, AWAKE & SING!, TALLEY'S FOLLY, BABY AND THE BATHWATER, ART, HARVEY, KING LEAR and the title roles in MACBETH and RICHARD III.
 He was nominated for “Best Actor in a Leading Role” for his performance as Shylock in SPEED MERCHANT (of Venice) with Los Angeles’s ACTION!
 Theatre Company.